CSBSJU/CSCI-239/assignments/introduction-to-haskell-prelab.md

 (If you were already in this directory when you ran *ghci*, you can skip this command.)
 The directory should contain the file `SampleCode.lhs`.
 You can verify this by using the `:!` command to run the shell command `ls` thus: `:! ls`.
-Similarly, `:! pwd` will tell you what directory you’r currently in.
+Similarly, `:! pwd` will tell you what directory you're currently in.

 Open the file `SampleCode.lhs` in a text editor such as *gedit* so you can view the Haskell code.
-Next, load the file into *ghci* using the command `:load Lab01.SampleCode.lhs`.
+Next, load the file into *ghci* using the command `:load SampleCode.lhs`.

 You should see a couple of lines of compiler messages followed by a new *ghci*
 prompt: `*Main>`.